Suchada-pae/my-first-project/README.md

             margin-right: -50%;
             }

 For the rest I have written.
 As you can see on the html page, I still used some class names the same as shown on the materials.
 The reason is that it makes me remember what is all about, however; all the details inside I changed and added new values and new codes to create something that was suitable for my site.

+# Testing

+There were two ways of testing my website project:
+1. I asked my family and some of my friends to surf my website by using different devices such as mobile, labtop and tablet.
+2. I checked my website by using different browsers such as Google Chrome and Safari to make sure that my website can work well on both Microsoft and Apple devices.

 # Built with

+I used Cloud 9 to build my website.
+However, before I made the website with Cloud 9, I had used Adobe XD to design my website project.

 - [Cloud 9](https://www.aws.amazon.com/cloud9/?origin=c9io)
 - [Adobe XD](https://www.adobe.com/products/xd.html)